kubesphere/website/content/en/partner/_index.md

     - icon: "images/partner/ByConity-logo.png"
       partnerType: "Go-to-market"
       content: 'ByConity is a distributed cloud-native SQL data warehouse engine, that excels in interactive queries and Ad-Hoc queries, featuring support for querying multiple tables, cluster expansion without sensation, and unified aggregation of offline batch data and real-time data streams.'

+    - icon: "images/partner/logo-jibukeji.jpg"
+      partnerType: "Go-to-market"
+      content: Jibu specializes in providing cutting-edge cloud-native data protection products and storage solutions under a multi-cloud architecture for corporate users.
+We are dedicated to building data infrastructure essential for enterprises' digital and application modernization transformations.
+Our technical team comprises master's degree holders from renowned domestic universities, originating from IBM's core R&D team in cloud-native storage.
+With over a decade of profound expertise in enterprise-level storage development and years of deep exploration and practical experience in cloud-native storage, backup, and disaster recovery fields, we are poised to lead the way in technological innovation for enterprise storage solutions.
 ---